NodeFactoryIo/solidity-node-docker-starter/README.md

 ## Usage

-On first use of this repo, run `npm init` which will install all required dependencies for running tasks.
+On first use of this repo, run `npm run init` which will install all required dependencies for running tasks.
 Then run `npx run build` which will build docker image.